Hurun UK Under30s Young Entrepreneurs to Watch 2024

 Maxwell Munford

 OSSTEC is developing 3D-printed, orthopaedic implants and has raised funding at a valuation of £16m.
-Mumford is chief executive and a co-founder.
+Munford is chief executive and a co-founder.

 Alexander Murdock